tianpeiyang/tianpeiyang.github.io/_pages/about.md

 I am currently serving as a reviewer for JMLR, TPAMI, TNNLS, TMLR, MACH, JMLC, IEEE TCDS, and IEEE/CAA, and a member of the (senior) program committee (NeurIPS, AAAI, ICLR, IJCAI, ICML, AAMAS, UAI, ICRA, CoRL, CIKM, ECAI, DAI).

-`I am looking for master/PhD students and research assistants starting in Fall 2026 or later, interested in (deep) reinforcement learning, multiagent learning, or AI Agents.
+`I am looking for master students and research assistants starting in Fall 2026 (PhD students starting in Fall 2027), interested in (deep) reinforcement learning, multiagent learning, or AI Agents.
 If you are interested and have good programming skills and a reinforcement learning background, please email me your CV, transcripts, and future research proposal.`

 Recent News
 ======

 2025
 --
+&#x1F195;[May 2025] Two papers (Parameter-Free Last-Iterate Convergence of Counterfactual Regret Minimization Algorithms, Multi-Agent Reinforcement Learning with Communication-Constrained Priors) have been accepted by NeurIPS 2025!

 &#x1F195;[May 2025] Our paper (Reducing Variance of Stochastic Optimization for Approximating Nash Equilibria in Normal-Form Games) has been accepted by ICML 2025 as a Spotlight poster (top 2.6%)!

 &#x1F195;[Apr 2025] One paper ([The Evolving Landscape of LLM- and VLM-Integrated Reinforcement Learning](https://arxiv.org/abs/2502.15214)) has been accepted by IJCAI 2025 Survey Track!